RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 </p>
 <br />

-The first signs of suspicion came when one of the engineers Mikkel posted a picture of Ferrero Rocher on the general chat.
-This was suspicious to the labellers, who could only afford energy drinks:
+The first signs of suspicion came when Mikkel (an engineer) posted a photo of Ferrero Rocher on the general chat.
+Labellers could only afford energy drinks with their pay, so this was a little suspect...

 <br />
 <p align="center">